Signposts

 Funding for this service was originally provided through the Youth Supported Accommodation Program, which was a sub-program of the Commonwealth/State funded Supported Accommodation Assistance Programme (SAAP).
 From 2009, funding continues to be provided through the National Affordable Housing Agreement (NAHA).
 [For notes on this program see the section on NAHA/SAAP at the beginning of Signposts].

-RecordsDepartmental case records for children may reside with the Department for Child Protection.
+RecordsDepartmental case records for children may reside with the Department of Communities.

 Swan Emergency Accommodation may hold some records